 - Set a minimum number of days a person must take off each quarter.

-- Enforce rules around when employees can contact their coworkers who use their unlimited PTO.
+- Enforce rules around when employees can contact their coworkers who use their unlimited PTO policy.

 - Communicate guidelines with directors, managers, and other leaders within the company to manage the systems the company puts in place.